alonsodomin/cron4s/docs/src/main/tut/index.md

 libraryDependencies += "com.github.alonsodomin.cron4s" %%% "cron4s" % "x.y.z"
 ```

+**cron4s** is cross compiled for Scala 2.11 and Scala 2.12.

 ## Status

-At the moment the library should be considered as experimental and not ready
+At the moment the library should be considered as experimental and APIs might change.
-for production yet.
-APIs might change and there are some [issues](https://github.com/alonsodomin/cron4s/issues) to get sorted
-out before a formal release is done.

 ## License